mosn/layotto/docs/en/api_reference/actuator/actuator.md

 - Runtime configuration parameters

 Actuator adopts a plug-in architecture, you can also add your own plug-ins as needed, and let the API return the runtime metadata you care about.

+Note: By default, the API will only return Layotto's runtime metadata.
+If you want the API to also return the App's runtime metadata, you need to develop a plugin that calls back the App.
+You can refer to [Actuator's design document](en/design/actuator/actuator-design-doc.md), or contact us directly to provide you with a detailed explanation.

 ## 3. Explanation for API path